 Other Fun Valentine’s Day Activities:

-Has a family work together to perform 14 “Acts of Love” or service—hold a door open, pick up someone else’s mess, etc. Add a heart with each act to collage or fridge.
+- Has a family work together to perform 14 “Acts of Love” or service—hold a door open, pick up someone else’s mess, etc. Add a heart with each act to the collage or fridge.

 More Valentine Books to Check Out: